muzijunyan/opencv.js/README.md

 # opencv.js

-Using opencv.js to process images in the web applications
+Using opencv.js to process images in the web applications.

 ## 1. load opencv.js file